inventhouse/allgit/allgit.md

     - DONE: flag to search for subrepos
     - PUNT: how does git cope with repos within repos?  (iirc, subrepo is simply "untracked")
     - PUNT: what about submodules?

+- PUNT: see if we can pass through git colors -- they come through inherited fds
+- NO: 'parsable' output option? -- no control over underlying command output

 ---